Measuring gas concentrations of small samples

 In the open-loop method the concentration of the injected sample is determined by constructing an empirical relationship between the observed area under the curve during injection and the corresponding change in CH4 concentration.
 A carrier gas tank with a known CH4 concentration and a 3-way T-shaped compression fitting are needed for this method.
 The methane concentration of the carrier gas can be at ambient level of around 2 ppm.
 The carrier gas must be non-zero CH4 gas in air because the analyzer uses the CH4 absorption line for parameter optimization during the gas concentration measurement.

-Figure 4.
+Figure 5.
 Illustration of the setup for the open-loop method using a carrier gas with a known concentration of the gas-of-interest.

 Since the analyzer flow rate is about 0.28 liter per minute (lpm), the flow rate of carrier gas from the calibration tank should be set at a rate slightly higher than 0.28 lpm.
 A T-shape quick connector should be installed between the carrier gas tank and the 3-way T-shaped compression fitting so excess calibration gas can be vented.

-In Figure 5, we plotted the area underneath the curve from injecting 0.2 cm3 of 98.889 ppm calibration CH4 gas against the products of the methane concentration difference between calibration gas and carrier gas (CH4_cal - CH4_base) and the volume of calibration gas (Vcal).
+In Figure 6, we plotted the area underneath the curve from injecting 0.2 cm3 of 98.889 ppm calibration CH4 gas against the products of the methane concentration difference between calibration gas and carrier gas (CH4_cal - CH4_base) and the volume of calibration gas (Vcal).

-Figure 5.
+Figure 6.
 Calibration line for the open-loop method.
 This example is from injecting 0.2 cm3 of 98.889 ppm calibration CH4 gas.

 As with the closed-loop method, it is a good idea to run this 4-5 times with the same volume and calibration gas to acquire a good average of the area underneath the pulse.
 Only one data point is needed to estimate the slope (α), since the calibration line must go through the origin when the concentration of calibration gas is the same as that of the carrier gas.
+From the empirical relationship obtained in Figure 6, we have the following equation.

 4